jereelton-devel/jsHunt/README.md

-# jsBoost
+# jsHunt
-The jsBoost for use freely and optimized applications
+The jsHunt for use freely and optimized applications